스킴

 so \(\mathfrak{p}\) must be a maximal ideal.

-By definition, if a point \(\mathfrak{p}\) of \(\Spec A\) is not a closed point, there exists a point \(\mathfrak{q}\neq \mathfrak{p}\) of \(\Spec A\) satisfying \(\mathfrak{q}\in \cl(\{\mathfrak{p}\})\).
+By definition, if a point \(\mathfrak{p}\) of \(\Spec A\) is not closed, there exists a point \(\mathfrak{q}\neq \mathfrak{p}\) of \(\Spec A\) with \(\mathfrak{q}\in \cl(\{\mathfrak{p}\})\).

-Definition 2 Let \(x,y\) be two points of a topological space \(X\) satisfying \(x\in\cl(\{y\})\).
+Definition 2 Let \(x,y\) be two points of a topological space \(X\) with \(x\in\cl(\{y\})\).
 Then we call \(x\) a specialization of \(y\), and \(y\) a generalization of \(x\).
-If for a closed subset \(C\) of a topological space \(X\), the equality \(C=\cl(\{x\})\) holds, then we call \(x\) a generic point of \(C\).
+If for a closed subset \(C\) of a topological space \(X\) we have \(C=\cl(\{x\})\), then we call \(x\) a generic point of \(C\).

-In particular, when \(X\) is an affine scheme \(\Spec A\), we verified that any irreducible closed set of \(\Spec A\) is of the form \(Z(\mathfrak{p})\) for a suitable prime ideal \(\mathfrak{p}\) of \(A\).
-Then obviously \(\mathfrak{p}\in Z(\mathfrak{p})\), and since it is obvious that \(\mathfrak{p}\) is (uniquely) minimal among the prime ideals belonging to \(Z(\mathfrak{p})\), it becomes the (unique) generic point of \(Z(\mathfrak{p})\).
+In particular, when \(X\) is an affine scheme \(\Spec A\), we have already verified that any irreducible closed subset of \(\Spec A\) is of the form \(Z(\mathfrak{p})\) for some prime ideal \(\mathfrak{p}\) of \(A\).
+Then \(\mathfrak{p}\in Z(\mathfrak{p})\) trivially, and since \(\mathfrak{p}\) is obviously (uniquely) minimal among the prime ideals belonging to \(Z(\mathfrak{p})\), it is the (unique) generic point of \(Z(\mathfrak{p})\).

 To make this more geometric, let \(A=\mathbb{K}[\x_1,\x_2]/(\x_2-\x_1^2)\).
-Then in §Spectrums, ⁋Proposition 9 we showed that \(\Spec A\) is a closed subset of \(\mathbb{A}_\mathbb{K}^2=\Spec \mathbb{K}[\x_1,\x_2]\).
-Now we know that the prime ideal \((\x_2-\x_1^2)\in \Spec \mathbb{K}[\x_1,\x_2]\) is the generic point of \(\Spec A\cong Z(\x_2-\x_1^2)\).
+Then in §Spectra, ⁋Proposition 9 we showed that \(\Spec A\) is a closed subset of \(\mathbb{A}_\mathbb{K}^2=\Spec \mathbb{K}[\x_1,\x_2]\).
+We now see that the prime ideal \((\x_2-\x_1^2)\in \Spec \mathbb{K}[\x_1,\x_2]\) is the generic point of \(\Spec A\cong Z(\x_2-\x_1^2)\).
 That is, the generic point can be interpreted as representing the curve \(\x_2-\x_1^2\) itself.

 Topological Properties of Schemes

-Definition 3 Let a scheme \((X,\mathscr{O}_X)\) be given.
-If \(X\) is quasi-compact (resp. irreducible, connected) as a topological space, then we call \(X\) a quasi-compact (resp. irreducible, connected) scheme.
+Definition 3 Let \((X,\mathcal{O}_X)\) be a scheme.
+If \(X\) is quasi-compact (resp. irreducible, connected) as a topological space, we call \(X\) a quasi-compact (resp. irreducible, connected) scheme.

-For irreducibility, let us look at the following examples.
+For irreducibility, consider the following examples.

-Example 5 For any integral domain \(A\), \(\Spec A\) is always irreducible.
-This is because if we consider the generic point \(\{0\}\), the closed subset containing \(\{0\}\) must be only \(\Spec A\) itself, so it is impossible to represent \(\Spec A\) as a union of two proper closed subsets.
+Example 5 For any integral domain \(A\), the space \(\Spec A\) is always irreducible.
+Indeed, considering the generic point \(\{0\}\), any closed subset containing \(\{0\}\) must be \(\Spec A\) itself, so it is impossible to write \(\Spec A\) as a union of two proper closed subsets.
 Thus, setting \(A=\mathbb{K}[\x_0,\ldots, \x_n]\), we see that affine \(n\)-space \(\mathbb{A}_\mathbb{K}^n\) is irreducible.
 Then projective space \(\mathbb{P}^n_\mathbb{K}\) has irreducible open subsets \(D_+(\x_i)\), so by [Topology] §Dimension, ⁋Proposition 8, \(\mathbb{P}^n_\mathbb{K}\) is also irreducible.

-Conversely, any irreducible closed set \(Z\) of a scheme \(X\) always has a generic point \(I(Z)\). (§Spectrums, ⁋Proposition 16)
+Conversely, any irreducible closed subset \(Z\) of a scheme \(X\) always has a generic point \(I(Z)\). (§Spectra, ⁋Proposition 16)

 Example 6 First, an example of a scheme that is not connected is the closed subscheme of \(\mathbb{A}^2_\mathbb{K}\)